Social Icons

 Directed by Sidney Lanfield

-Basil Rathbone portrayal of the great detective Sherlock Holmes is one of the most popular and this adaptation of the popular The Hound of the Baskervilles is the nearest in accuracy that I have seen of the book, recurring that I have seen the modern British Sherlock series do a version of the Hound of Baskerville, which digressed a lot to the use of drugs to portray the intensity of the hound’s presence.
+Basil Rathbone’s portrayal of the great detective Sherlock Holmes is one of the most popular, and this adaptation of The Hound of the Baskervilles is the closest to the book in terms of accuracy that I’ve seen.
+I’ve also watched the modern British Sherlock series’ version of The Hound of the Baskervilles, which took a lot of liberties, like using drugs to heighten the intensity of the hound’s presence.

-Many differences can be seen when watching this movie adaptation of Sir Arthur Conan Doyle’s, Sherlock Holmes’s The Hound of the Baskervilles, from the role of Beryl Stapleton (she is portrayed here by Wendy Barrie), to some other screenplay differences.
-That being said, this 1939 movie is one that is straight to the heart captivating, it starts with a high note, introducing us to the characters and the case at hand, it then goes smoothly down to the case and how Holmes was intending to solve it, adding the suspense that the book had, as we the viewers as well as Dr Watson (Nigel Bruce) has to wait till Holmes tells us what he has been able to deduce.
+There are many differences in this 1939 movie adaptation of Sir Arthur Conan Doyle’s The Hound of the Baskervilles, from the role of Beryl Stapleton (played here by Wendy Barrie) to other changes in the screenplay.
+That said, this film is captivating from start to finish.
+It begins on a high note, introducing us to the characters and the case at hand, then smoothly transitions into the investigation and how Holmes plans to solve it.
+The suspense mirrors the book, as we, the viewers—along with Dr. Watson (Nigel Bruce)—have to wait for Holmes to reveal his deductions.

 Sherlock Holmes (Basil Rathbone) and Dr. John Watson (Nigel Bruce) receive a visit from Dr. Mortimer (Lionel Atwill), who wishes to consult them before the arrival of Sir Henry Baskerville (Richard Greene).
 Sir Henry is the last of the Baskervilles and heir to the Baskerville estate in Devonshire.

-But Dr. Mortimer tells Holmes of a legend, the legend of the Hound of the Baskervilles, a demonic dog that first killed Sir Hugo Baskerville hundreds of years ago and the same dog is believed to kill all Baskervilles that stay in the Devonshire, in which Sir Henry will lodge.
+Dr. Mortimer tells Holmes about the legend of the Hound of the Baskervilles—a demonic dog that killed Sir Hugo Baskerville hundreds of years ago and is believed to haunt and kill any Baskerville who stays in Devonshire, where Sir Henry is set to live.
+The eerie atmosphere of the moors and the tension surrounding the legend are captured perfectly, adding to the film’s charm.

-Not many of the Basil Rathbone’s Sherlock Holmes portrayal can be found in the market, but if you do search the online market hard you should be able to come across some at a good price although some are said to be on the public domain; as I to will continue the search to see if I can see all fourteen of the duo of Basil Rathbone and Niguel Bruce.
+Not many of Basil Rathbone’s Sherlock Holmes films are easy to find, but if you search hard enough online, you might come across some at a good price.
+Some are even said to be in the public domain.
+I, too, will continue my search to see if I can find all fourteen of the Basil Rathbone and Nigel Bruce collaborations.
+It’s a treasure hunt worth undertaking for any fan of classic detective stories.

 0 comments: